-You can search for articles using SUMMON on the Libraries home page, or search within individual databases.
-SUMMON searches multiple databases as well as the Libraries' catalog, so it can be a good place to start.
+You can search for articles using SUMMON on the Libraries website, or search within individual databases.
+SUMMON searches many (but not all) databases as well as the Libraries' catalog, so it can be a good place to start.
 Databases allow you to search specific collections of articles based on the subject or type of source.
 Some databases such as Proquest Central and OmniFile Full Text Mega include articles on a variety of subjects.

 Use quotation marks to search for a phrase.
-A search for college dropouts will turn up articles that mention ‘college’ and ‘dropouts’ anywhere in the article, but searching for “college dropouts” (with quotes) will turn up articles that have those two words together.
+A search for college mascots will turn up articles that mention ‘college’ and ‘mascots’ anywhere in the article, but searching for “college mascots” (with quotes) will turn up articles that have those two words together.

 Use an asterisk (*) to truncate words.
 Searching for ‘teenage*’ finds teenager, teenaged, etc.

 If you find an article that works for your topic, run with it!
 Look at its keywords for more search terms, follow its citations for related items, or take a closer look at the journal in which it’s published.

 A peer-reviewed or refereed journal is one in which manuscripts submitted by authors are reviewed by experts on the topic before being accepted for publication in the journal.
 Articles in some scholarly and professional journals are not peer-reviewed, but are selected by an editor or board.
 So all peer-reviewed journals are scholarly; but not all scholarly journals are peer-reviewed.
 This video explains peer review and scholarly resources in more detail.